clarus/coq-chick-blog/README.md

 ### Scenarios
 A scenario is a set of runs of the server.
 A type-checking scenario shows that the server behaves as expected in a certain use case.
 For example, we check that when we create, edit and view a post we get the same result as what we entered.
 You can think of a scenario as an unit test with universally quantified variables.

-For example, here is a simple check of the execution of the index page:
+Here is a simple check of the execution of the index page:

     (** The index page when the list of posts is available. *) Definition index_ok (cookies : Request.Cookies.t) (post_headers : list Post.Header.t)